 "Studying Sociology allows you to think about what you are learning in a different way to many other subjects, and allows you to link these ideas with the world around you, both in the past and present day."

 "I studied Sociology at A Level and thoroughly enjoyed it, so decided I wanted to pursue it at degree level.
-I have always wanted to go into teaching, and Sociology is a useful degree to have for this field, particularly at Surrey due to modules such as ‘The Sociology of Education’.
+I have always wanted to go into teaching, and Sociology is a useful degree to have for this field, particularly at Surrey.
 I am passionate about Sociology due to the ability to analyse the wider society and how different aspects of society function to maintain social order.
 Also, Sociology allows you to explore a range of concepts that intersect with other subjects such as Economics, Psychology and Politics.

 I chose Surrey due to its impressive league table position and the variety of module options.
 When I was applying on UCAS, Surrey ranked sixth in the league tables, and since then this has increased with each year.
 The quality of the BSc Sociology course impressive me, and the range of modules to choose from appeared more diverse compared to other universities that I was interested in.